kevinmel2000/isJB/README.md

 # isJB
-Jailbreak Detection for iOS device, detection work with "xcon" installed!
+Jailbreak Detection for iOS device, detection work with "xcon", "Snoop-IT", and "tsProtector 8+" installed!